Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and European civics and ethics.
-Lecture and seminar, with attention to assigned above, Hannah Arendt, The Origins of Totalitarianism (1951) and Eichmann in Jerusalem (1963), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, along with associated law and regulation.

 Wednesday, Social Sciences

-Modern Atlantic and European economics, politics, and sociology.
-Lecture and seminar, with attention to assigned above, Max Weber, The Protestant Ethic and the Spirit of Capitalism (1905) and Economy and Society (1950) and Jürgen Habermas, The Structural Transformation of the Public Sphere (1962), along with associated studies.
+Modern conversations in human and social sciences.
+Lecture and seminar, with attention to above assigned, Antonio Gramsci, Prison Notebooks (1929-1935) and Jürgen Habermas, The Structural Transformation of the Public Sphere (1962), along with associated studies.

 Thursday, Natural Sciences